When mailing a letter or postcard to an inmate, please address your mail as follows:

 There are only a few jails that do not allow any photos of any kind.

-If you are still uncertain as the policy regarding photographs at this facility, call them at 510-262-4200.
+If you are still uncertain as the policy regarding photographs at the West County Detention Facility, call them at 510-262-4200.

 There is often a limit of the quantity of books and magazines an inmate can either receive at one time, receive each month, or have in their possession at any one time.